golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/composing-tasks.md

 ## Introduction

 Task Executor methods take a task function as a parameter for each of its methods.
-This function is asynchronous and provides access to the WorkContext object, which is provided as one of its parameters.
+This function is asynchronous and provides access to the ExeUnit object, which is provided as one of its parameters.

 A task function may be very simple, consisting of a single command, or it may consist of a set of steps that include running commands or sending data to and from providers.